-Working on older homes presents the carpenter or woodworker with special problems.
-As homes age, there are a number of things that can go wrong with them, some of which can be quite serious.
-Of these, structural problems are generally the worst.
+Working on older homes presents the carpenter or woodworker with unique problems.
+As homes age, a number of things can go wrong with them, some of which can be quite serious.
+Of these, structural issues are generally the worst.

-Structural problems can refer to a variety of differing things, ranging from problems with the foundation itself to structural lumber that has been damaged by weather.
-Most of the time, it refers to structural wood elements that have been damaged by water, if it isn’t talking about problems with the foundation itself.
+Structural problems can refer to various things, ranging from issues with the foundation itself to structural lumber damaged by weather.
+Most of the time, it relates to structural wood elements damaged by water, if it isn’t discussing problems with the foundation itself.

-When people talk about “dry rot” in homes, what they’re really talking about is wood rot, which is caused by a combination of moisture, bacteria and air.
-It’s only dry at that moment.
-But it became rotted when it was wet.
+When people talk about “dry rot” in homes, they’re really talking about wood rot, which is caused by a combination of moisture, bacteria, and air.
+Wood is only dry at that moment, but it becomes rotten when it is wet.

-But rotting isn’t the only thing that can happen to structural members in a home; there are also potential problems with wood warping, cupping, twisting and splitting.
+But rotting isn’t the only thing that can happen to structural members in a home; there are also potential problems with wood warping, cupping, twisting, and splitting.
 By and large, the closer connections between different pieces of wood are, the lower the chance of those things happening.
 But rot can also damage fastener connections, making them virtually worthless.
-In that case, wood pieces can warp, twist and split, just as if they weren’t connected to anything.
+In that case, wood pieces can warp, twist,t and split as if they weren’t connected to anything.

-Ultimately, water is the biggest culprit in causing damage to most homes’ structures.
-Even wood eating insects are much more likely to attack moist wood, than they are to infest dry wood.
-A good roof, proper sealing and maintaining the paint job on the home are all important parts of protecting it from moisture.
+Ultimately, water is the biggest culprit in causing damage to most home structures.
+Even wood-eating insects are much more likely to attack moist wood than to infest dry wood.
+A good roof, proper sealing, and maintaining the paint job on the home are all important parts of protecting it from moisture.

 Even with proper maintenance, there’s always a potential for damage to the home’s structure.
-Things can happen which are hidden from sight or the home might not have been properly maintained by a previous owner.
-In these cases, damage is usually fairly severe by the time it is discovered.
-I recently inspected a home where over a dozen floor joists were destroyed by water damage, requiring pulling up the floor in a large room and sistering all the joists.
+Things hidden from sight can happen, or a previous owner might not have adequately maintained the home.
+In these cases, damage is usually reasonably severe when it is discovered.
+I recently inspected a house where over a dozen floor joists were destroyed by water damage, requiring pulling up the floor in a large room and sistering all the joists.

 How to “Sister” Floor Joists

-Sistering is the name given to adding material to structural members of a house, in order to strengthen them.
-While it can apply to doing that with new construction, it is usually applied to making repairs on a home, when structural elements of the home become damaged.
+Sistering is the name given to adding material to the structural members of a house to strengthen them.
+While it can be used for new construction, it is usually used for home repairs when structural elements become damaged.

 Damaged floor joists can be a serious problem, as they ultimately hold up the entire home.
-Perhaps more noticeably, weak floor joists can create sagging areas and soft spots in the floor.
-Left alone long enough, the floor could break and someone could fall through, possibly becoming injured in the process.
+Perhaps more noticeably, weak floor joists can create sagging areas and soft spots.
+Left alone long enough, the floor could break, and someone could fall through, possibly injured.

-Making a repair to this requires access to the floor joists themselves.
+Repairing this requires access to the floor joists themselves.
 If the home has an unfinished basement, that’s not a problem.
-But if it is post and beam construction, there may not be enough space under the floor to work.
-In that case, the area under the home may need to be excavated; an excruciating project that must be done by hand, or the flooring may need to be pulled up to gain access.
+But if it is post-and-beam construction, there may not be enough space under the floor to work.
+In that case, the area under the home may need to be excavated, an excruciating project that must be done by hand, or the flooring may need to be pulled up to gain access.

-In either case, once access to the bad floor joists has been attained, sistering them is fairly easy.
-The more common way to do this is to attach an additional piece of the same size dimensional lumber to the side of the existing joist.
-In this case, it is very important that the tops of the joists are level with each other; or more correctly, the new joist must be at the level that the top of the old joist should be.
+In either case, sistering them is relatively easy once access to the lousy floor joists has been attained.
+The more common way to do this is to attach an additional piece of the same-size dimensional lumber to the side of the existing joist.
+In this case, it is very important that the tops of the joists are level with each other; or, more correctly, the new joist must be at the level that the top of the old joist should be.

-Ideally, new joists attached to old ones should run the full length of the old ones; but that’s not always possible.
-In cases where it isn’t, the new joist should go at least three feet past the ends of the damaged area, at both ends, providing plenty of good material to attach the two together.
+Ideally, new joists attached to old ones should run the entire length of the old ones, but that’s not always possible.
+In cases where it isn’t, the new joist should go at least three feet past the ends of the damaged area, at both ends, providing plenty of good material to attach the two.

-Most people choose to use the same size dimensional lumber for the sistering joist, as was used for the original joist.
-If there is any doubt as to what the correct size dimensional lumber would be, for a particular span, refer to the chart below, which contains the data from the building code.
+Most people use lumber of the same size and dimensional as the original joist for the sistering joist.
+If there is any doubt as to what the correct size of dimensional lumber would be for a particular span, refer to the chart below, which contains the data from the building code.

 Lumber Grade | ||||